hephaex/Baram/ARCHITECTURE.md

-# ktime Module Architecture
+# baram Module Architecture

 ## Overview

-This document describes the module architecture for the ktime Naver News Crawler, designed following Rust best practices and the Actor Model pattern.
+This document describes the module architecture for the baram Naver News Crawler, designed following Rust best practices and the Actor Model pattern.

 ## Module Structure